s0urav6529/softcopy-note/README.md

 ### Delete images & containers

+For display all images

-    docker images [display all images]
+    docker images

 Normally delete an image